Dragon Tales: Premise and overview

 As a series broadcast on PBS, the program has an educational focus, combining lessons of a pro-social nature with those of more general educational value.
-Educational themes covered included identifying shapes, learning words and letters in both English and Spanish, counting and basic math.
-Social themes are also covered, such as good sportsmanship, the importance of being a good friend, overcoming obstacles such as jealousy or fears and getting along with siblings.
-Many of the show's interstitial song segments, known as "Dragon Tunes," also covered such themes, such as "Make It Fun", which encourages viewers to not complain about having to do seemingly mundane chores such as washing dishes or helping parents with cooking meals, but instead find ways to make them fun; and "Hum," which encourages those who had a fear of the dark or trying new things to hum softly to comfort themselves.
-Three stated goals of the program's educational philosophy are the encouragement of pursuing new experiences, finding ways to approach and learn from challenges and that learning can come through trying and not succeeding entirely.
-Despite two of the show's human leads, Emmy and Enrique, being six years old, the show's described target audience was children closer to the age of four.
+Educational themes covered included identifying shapes, learning words and letters in both English and Spanish, counting, and basic math.
+Social themes are also covered, such as good sportsmanship, the importance of being a good friend, overcoming obstacles such as jealousy or fears, and getting along with siblings.
+Many of the show's interstitial song segments, known as "Dragon Tunes," also covered such themes, such as "Make It Fun", which encourages viewers to not complain about having to do seemingly mundane chores such as washing dishes or helping parents with cooking meals, but instead, find ways to make them fun; and "Hum," which encourages those who had a fear of the dark or trying new things to hum softly to comfort themselves.
+Three stated goals of the program's educational philosophy are the encouragement of pursuing new experiences, finding ways to approach and learn from challenges, and that learning can come through trying and not succeeding entirely.
+Despite two of the show's human leads, Emmy and Enrique, being six and eight years old, the show's described target audience was children closer to the age of four.

-Another key topic of the program is the encouragement of honest and candid expressions of emotion.
+Another key topic of the program is the encouragement of honest expressions of emotion.
 In "Cassie, the Green-Eyed Dragon," Cassie feels jealous of her little brother, Finn, who gets everyone's attention when she takes him to school for "circle time."
 Discussing the matter with her best friend, Emmy, and her teacher, Quetzal, helps her to understand that jealousy is a natural feeling that everyone experiences sometimes, but that there are ways that she can appreciate her brother, while still feeling appreciated herself.
 In "Feliz Cumpleaños, Enrique," Enrique feels sad and homesick for his homeland of Colombia when his birthday celebrations in Dragon Land are not like the traditions of those back in his old home.
 He talks with Quetzal, who encourages him to cry, even though he had been told that crying was something a boy at his age was not supposed to do.
-After doing so, he feels better and is able to enjoy his party celebrations.
+After doing so, he feels better and can enjoy his party celebrations.

 As with Sesame Street, which is also produced by the Children's Television Workshop (now Sesame Workshop), the program's creators encourage "co-viewing," the practice of parents or other caregivers watching the program along with their children and engaging in activities such as discussion, singing and dancing, and pretend play.
-The program's official website offers a number of activities and lesson plans to aid in these efforts.
+The program's official website offers several activities and lesson plans to aid in these efforts.